sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

     ![ImportOffline](importoffline.png)

-### Optional Feature 4 - Update the Metering Middleware Server to use an RFC Destination.
+### Optional Feature 4 - Update the Usage Metering Middleware Server to use an RFC Destination.

 1. Copy the **URL** of the **Server API**. from the APIs tab of your Mobile Services app.